fbpx

 It’s always helpful to get some Euros in cash.

-Unlike other European countries, American Express is widely accepted but it’s always good to have a backup card.
+Unlike other European countries, American Express is widely accepted, but having a backup card is always good.

 Dining in Madrid Tips